Skip to main content

 env_key = "NAGAAI_API_KEY"

-We recommend gpt-5.3-codex, but you can use any NagaAI model that supports tools.
+gpt-5.3-codex is one example starter model.
+You can also use any NagaAI model that supports tools.
 See models with tools support.

 4